ReactorSwift/Reactor/README.md

 There are six objects in the Reactor architecture:

 1. The `State` object - A struct with properties representing application data.
-1. The `Core` - Holds the application state.
+1. The `Event` - Can trigger a state update.
-1. The `Event` - Can be fired by the core to trigger a state update.
+1. The `Core` - Holds the application state and responsible for firing events.
 1. The `Subscriber` - Often a view controller, listens for state updates.
 1. The `Command` - A task that can asynchronously fire events.
 Useful for networking, working with databases, or any other asynchronous task.
 1. `Middleware` - Receives every event and corresponding state.
 Useful for analytics, error handling, and other side effects.